dly2424/py-tale/README.md

 > Used to accept an invite to a server
 ```
     Parameters:
-        •group_id - the ID number if your server.
+        •group_id - the ID number of your server.
 Int object.
     Example return:
         {"group_id":123546432,"user_id":8938789,"username":"My_Bot","bot":True,"icon":0,"permissions":"Member","role_id":1,"created_at":"2022-02-27T20:54:52.144Z","type":"Accepted"}
 ```